 BlackSky currently has 40 employees and is growing quickly.
 The company is hiring exceptional individuals who want to be a part of changing how we observe our planet.

 What is the name of your spacecraft?

-BlackSky Global’s first two spacecraft are named Pathfinder.
+BlackSky’s first two demonstration spacecraft are named Pathfinder.
 The spacecraft in the operational constellation have been named Global.
-By the end of 2016, the company plans to have Pathfinder-1 and Pathfinder-2 on orbit as well as Global-1 through Global-4.
+By the end of 2016, the company plans to have Pathfinder-1 and Pathfinder-2 on orbit, followed by Global-1 through Global-4 in 2017.